nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * tag: `t/[tag name]`
 * insurance plan name: `plan/[plan name]`

-Lists all contacts that have a matching tag.
+Lists all clients that have a matching tag.

 Only tags that are exactly the same will be matched.

 Examples:

 `filter a/Clementi g/M t/medical plan/Protecc` returns:
-* contacts that has "Clementi" in their address, or
+* clients that has "Clementi" in their address, or
-* contacts that are Male, or
+* clients that are Male, or
-* contacts with the "Medical" tag, or
+* clients with the "Medical" tag, or
-* contacts with the insurance plan "Protecc"
+* clients with the insurance plan "Protecc"

 ### Calling notifications of recent events : `notif`